adamchpnm/HACKBURGERS/htb-x-script/8 - Club (10pm-) - Done/Go in.md

 You wait in the queue with Jordan until you are both let in.

-It is louder than you can handle.
+It is too loud.

-Your head is thrumming.
+Your chest is vibrating, and your head hurts.

 1. [[Tell Jordan you have to leave]]
 2. [[Push through]]